How to Get a Visit Visa to Canada (Temporary Resident Visa – TRV)

 The main reason for TRV refusal is when an officer believes you won’t return to your home country or country of residence before the expiry of your visa.
 Therefore, you need to show you have enough ties to your country of residence and have no reason to overstay in Canada.
 Of course, emotional, familial, and financial ties are among the most convincing ties.
 Consequently, make sure to offer credible documents.
 For example, if your company provides you with a three-week leave and they may fire you if you do not go back to work in a timely fashion get an official letter from them on their letterhead.
 Include all these documents in your package.

-A rich history of travelling to other countries is a good indication you do not want to stay in Canada illegally.
-Consequently to show you have travelled to other countries recently, make sure to present convincing documents to the immigration officer (e.g. visa counterfoils, entry and exit stamps, etc.).
+According to the immigration officers, rich history of travelling to other countries is a good indication you do not want to stay in Canada illegally.
+Consequently, to show you have travelled to other countries recently, make sure to present convincing documents to the immigration officer (e.g. visa counterfoils, entry and exit stamps, etc.).

 Visit visa to Canada: inadmissibility